The Grascals (album)

-The Grascals is the eponymous debut album of the American bluegrass music group The Grascals, released by Rounder Records in early 2005.
+The Grascals is the debut album of the American bluegrass music group The Grascals, released by Rounder Records in early 2005.
 Dolly Parton does a guest spot on the song "Viva Las Vegas".
 This album also launched The Grascals career, winning them Song of the Year and Emerging Artist of the Year.
 Also, winning them a nomination for Album of the year.
 This album also earned them a Grammy nomination in Best Bluegrass Album of the Year, losing to the Del McCoury Band.
 This album also debuted at number 3 on the Billboard Bluegrass Charts.